 If we assume that we heal naturally with sufficient energy, the next question is how do we measure and manage natural energy in our body?
 Our metabolism, or the way we process energy, is as unique as our fingerprint, remarkably different from person to person.
-Lab tests, MRIs, X-rays or stethoscopes don’t measure energy.
+Lab tests, MRIs, X-rays, or stethoscopes don’t measure energy.
 Most doctors don’t even recognize energy as a medical concept.
 Yet cellular energy (ATP) produced by mitochondria covers over 90 percent of our functions, and impairment of mitochondrial energy is increasingly identified as a root causative factor of chronic disease and aging-related decrepitation.

 Even when we recognize the importance of energy, the challenge is that the way in which we digest and produce energy through foods, air, water, electromagnetic radiation, even our relationships and sense of purpose, is highly individual.
 Ergo, a functional healing protocol must be equally bio-individual.

 The scientific concept of metabolic individuality, or bio-individuality, was established by Linus Pauling, a quantum chemist, biochemist and one of the founders of molecular biology, half a century ago.
-Bio-individuality is the reason whymost healing protocols are unpredictable, why one medicine or diet that works for one person, can be poison for another.
+Bio-individuality is the reason why most healing protocols are unpredictable, why one medicine or diet that works for one person, can be poison for another.
 Pauling understood Hippocrates’ insight, but he didn’t have the tools to measure bio-individuality.

 The good news is that humans have an innate, evolutionary ability to sense what type of energy our bio-individuality needs in order to prosper and heal.
 But the ultimate catch-22 of the 21stcentury is that most people also don’t have the requisite energy to tap into this sense.
-It’s like having a nose, without the sense of smell.
-Modern lifestyle has desensitized us with toxins and nutrition-poor diets, and then enslaved us to a healthcare model that is obsessed with symptoms, not root causes.
+It’s like having a nose, without a sense of smell.
+Modern lifestyle has desensitized us with toxins and nutrition-poor diets and then enslaved us to a healthcare model that is obsessed with symptoms, not root causes.

 Yes, hospitals and allopathic doctors are great for broken legs, surgery, acute care, but when it comes to a chronic disease, it’s better to hedge your bets.

-The catch-22 is particularly true in USA and Europe, but also other Westernized countries like India, where symptomatic medicine has overtaken millennia of natural, functional healing methods.
+The catch-22 is particularly true in the USA and Europe, but also other Westernized countries like India, where symptomatic medicine has overtaken millennia of natural, functional healing methods.
 Today, Indians are literally crashing from inadequate energy levels, blithely unaware of their root problem.
 High performing executives in their 40s or 50s are running on adrenaline and dopamine, imagining that their energy levels are just fine, whereas what’s really happening is that their system is speeding on first gear, with tremendous wear and tear that will ultimately crash the engine.